Being the Book Lady (a bit of Christmas in the hurricane)

 In my driveway fifteen minutes later, I handed Augusten the hardcover copy of Lord of the Flies I’ve had on my various bookshelves in various homes since my own miserable stint in seventh grade.
 I also gave him a couple of paperbacks from the been-there-done-that pile on Gary's nightstand: Odd Thomas by Dean Kuntz and It by Stephen King.

 “Do you have that Augusten guy’s book?” asked Augusten.

 “I do.
 It has some mature subject matter.
 Sex.
 Drugs.
 Crazy poet mother.
 Can you handle it?”

 He nodded gravely.

 About an hour later there was a knock at my front door.
 Two teenage boys with oversized pants and undersized bicycles.

 I thought about it, liked how that sounded, and said, “Yup.”

-An hour later, I pulled out of my driveway, the back of my yellow VW loaded with eight boxes of books from shelves in my office, living room, bathrooms, and bedrooms.
+An hour later, I pulled out of my driveway, the back of my yellow VW loaded with eight boxes of books from the shelves in my office, living room, bathrooms, and bedrooms.
 Chatting up the juvies on my way out of the subdivision, I distributed the entire Harry Potter series in hardcover, several more Kuntz and King paperbacks, a few Little House books, and a bunch of old R.L.
 Stine Goosebumps pilfered from a storage bin left behind by my son.
-Two ladies raking debris gratefully went for Isabelle Allende’s Zorro and current bookclub darling, Eat, Pray, Love by Elizabeth Gilbert.
+Two ladies raking debris gratefully went for Isabelle Allende’s Zorro and bookclub darling Eat, Pray, Love by Elizabeth Gilbert.

 “Need a book?”
 I called.